ePages-de/epages-docs/_posts/2015-07-20-third-party-integration.md

 Unfortunately, that is not always the case.
 In this case we have to find out by ourselves how the web service works using the trial-and-error method or reverse engineering.

-When working with a SOAP API, the WSDL-file that describes the service, provides many helpful information.
+When working with a SOAP API, the WSDL-file that describes the service, provides many helpful bits of information.
 Using a tool such as SoapUI, such a file can be analysed easily.
 Even test requests can be sent via the SoapUI.